TL;DR

 Can you get compounded tirzepatide?

 Compounded tirzepatide is available from licensed compounding pharmacies.
-It contains the same active ingredient as Mounjaro and Zepbound at a significantly lower price point.
+It contains compounded formulations of the active ingredient as Mounjaro and Zepbound at a significantly lower price point.
 FormBlends offers compounded tirzepatide starting at $249 per month with physician oversight.

 Does tirzepatide work for people with type 2 diabetes?